Courtney Love says Rock & Roll Hall Of Fame can "go to hell in a handbag" unless it honours more female and Black artists

 “More women were nominated in one year than at any time in [the Rock Hall’s] 40-year history,” Love wrote.

-But she said there was “no guarantee” of Bush “being a shoo-in this year”, despite her being a “visionary” who was “discovered last year by a new generation of fans” when ‘Running Up That Hill’ featured in Stranger Things (the song later saw a huge surge in streams and broke chart records).
+But she said there was “no guarantee” of Bush “being a shoo-in this year”, despite her “visionary” status and being “discovered last year by a new generation of fans” when ‘Running Up That Hill’ featured in Stranger Things (the song later saw a huge surge in streams and broke chart records).

 Later, Love noted how it took over 30 years for the Rock Hall to induct Nina Simone and Carole King.
 She also said that Chaka Khan – who’s been eligible since 2003 – has not yet been inducted.
 “For all her exceptional talent and accomplishments […] Khan has not convinced the Rock Hall,” she wrote.